-How to Comfort a Child After Mom or Dad Gets Angry
+How To Comfort A Child After Mom Or Dad Gets Angry

 Parents aren’t supposed to lose their temper, but everyone does.
 It’s still possible to be a good parent afterward.

 It’s hard being a calm parent.
 The lack of sleep, the uncertainty of inexperience, the social pressures from other people — all of it undermines the effort to stay chill.
 Parents aren’t supposed to lose their temper, but they inevitably do.
 And that’s upsetting to children.
 If it happens a lot early in life, research indicates that the stress of exposure to anger can create behavior patterns that affect future socialization, emotional management, and self-esteem.
 Exposure to volatility can even lead to anxiety issues and OCD.
-Though the ideal solution may be to remain calm, the more workable solution is to know how to calm a kid down.
+Although the ideal solution may be to remain calm, the more workable solution is to know how to calm a kid down.

 “Children constantly learn from their environments, especially their primary relationships,” explains Shanna Donhauser, a family therapist and childhood mental health specialist in Seattle.
 “Rupture and conflict are inevitable.
 But repairing those ruptures strengthens relationships and builds the foundation of trust, comfort, and safety.”

 Donhauser has identified four steps to help parents help their children work through the frightening experience of witnessing a parent’s anger.
-And it is work – acting like it didn’t happen isn’t a solution.
+And it is work — acting like it didn’t happen isn’t a solution.
 Left to process those emotions and experiences on their own, kids may draw some very unhealthy conclusions.
+Here are those four steps.

 Before attempting to console a frightened child, parents need to get a firm grip on their own emotions.